 4 Simple Recipes for New Cooks

-Four beginner-friendly recipes that are simple enough for anyone to cook have been assembled.
+Here are our beginner-friendly recipes.
+These recipes are simple enough for anyone to cook.
 These dishes are easy, quick, and nutritious!

 - Salmon grilled with lemon dill sauce and chicken with parmesan crust